-On Memorial Day, 1916, at Arlington Cemetery and two weeks later on Flag Day at the Washington Monument, the President gave speeches attacking hyphenated Americans.
+On Memorial Day, 1916, at Arlington Cemetery and two weeks later on Flag Day at the Washington Monument, the President verbally attacked hyphenated Americans, regarded as threatening his reelection.
 In the first address, he charged them with opposing "the purposes of the nation and called upon all young men to perform voluntary service."
 In the second, he accused hyphenated German-Americans of political blackmail.
 "Do what we want you to do in the interest of one side in the war or we shall wreck you at the polls," Wilson said they demanded.
-He responded to the alleged demand by saying, "America will teach these people that loyalty to the flag is the first test," he responded.
+He responded to the alleged demand by saying, "America will teach these people that loyalty to the flag is the first test."

-Running for reelection, Wilson insisted that the Republican Party include his "Americanism" plank in its national convention platform.
-The plank, drafted by Wilson, condemned any hyphenated group's attempt to influence "public representatives" and labeled political activities "subversive" and those involved in them "conspirators."
+Running for reelection, Wilson insisted that the Democratic Party include his "Americanism" plank in its national convention platform.
+The plank, drafted by Wilson, condemned any hyphenated group's attempt to influence "public representatives" and labeled such political activities "subversive" and those involved in them "conspirators."

-With the June convention held in St. Louis, a city with a large German American community and German language newspapers, Wilson had to know that the plank would arouse protest but may have already written off the German vote.
+With the June convention held in St. Louis, a city with a large German American community and German language newspapers, Wilson had to know that the plank would arouse protest but may have already written off the German American vote.
 Also, he would have known the overall popularity of his "Americanism" stance among staunch American patriots, who frequently harbored anti-immigrant sentiments.